alexdiliberto/code-conventions/README.md

 This means that you should include:

-- What types of functionality you worked on (eg. JS, CSS, HBS).
+- What types of functionality you worked on (JS, CSS, HBS).
 This doesn't have to be explicit, "update the login route event handler" would work to identify that you worked on JS.
 - Explanations of why you used that particular approach to solve the problem, if necessary.
 - A brief description of next steps if there is additional work that needs to be done.
 - Do not remove default populated contents from commit messages.
 For example, merge commits will by default say what branch it was and what conflicts occurred during the merge.

 ### Example Bug Workflow
 ```
 # Store your current working state in your feature branch
 git stash save "currently working on foo"